ajhami/employee_dir/README.md

 ```

 ### Usage
 Currently, this application will grab 200 entries of employee data upon loading and insert them into an organized table.
-There are components in place to search for employees by name, however, that functionality is currently under development as well as a sorting feature.
+The user can search for employees by name in the search bar.
+There's also a button attatched to the table for sorting the employees by name, however, the functionality is not yet in place for that sort.